 Happiness reigns because it is raining at last in the garden and the topic on everyone's lips in the country this week will be "How much rain did you get?"
 Unseasonal rain sounds like music.
 There's no angst about it because crops are harvested, so it's all about filling water tanks and dams or watering … Continue reading “If it’s hot, it’s hot.
 If it’s dry, it’s dry.
 If it’s raining, it’s good.”

 “In all the recipes for happiness I have ever seen, ‘something to look forward to’ has been given as an important ingredient.
 Something to look forward to!
 How rich the gardener, any gardener, is in this particular integrant!
-For always he [or she] looks forward to something, if it is only the appearance of the … Continue reading A Country Garden
+For always he [or she] looks forward to something, if it is only the appearance of the … Continue reading “When the flower blooms, the bees come uninvited. ”

 The Summer glow that radiates from The Lady Of Shalott Rose is one reason it is one of my favorite roses.
 The colours are rich, in shades of deep apricot, red and salmon pink with a faint touch of yellow underneath that gleams in the sun all season.
 The flower is romantic and shaped like … Continue reading Who killed the Lady of Shalott?